What is a microdiscectomy?

-Patients suffering from a bulging or herniated disc may experience chronic pain due to impinged or pinched nerves within the spinal column.
-Often, these patients are recommended a discectomy to remove the disc causing the pain.
+Patients suffering from a bulging or herniated disc may experience chronic pain due to compressed nerves within the spinal column.
+Often, these patients are recommended for a traditional discectomy to remove a portion of the disc causing the pain.
 However, an alternative to a discectomy is a microdiscectomy.
 Microdiscectomy is a procedure in which the surgeon approaches the surgery using a microscope, entering through a small incision.
-Though this procedure is still invasive, it is much less invasive than is open counterpart.
+Though this procedure is still invasive, it is much less invasive than traditional open neck and back procedures.

-During the microdiscectomy, the surgeon will remove the disc material pinching or impinging the never, ultimately removing the source of the patient’s chronic pain.
-This procedure is often a successful means to alleviate neck or back pain without requiring an open discectomy.
-This surgery because of its less invasive nature, generally requires less recovery and hospitalization than an open discectomy.
+During the microdiscectomy, the surgeon will remove the disc material pinching the nerve, ultimately removing the source of the patient’s chronic pain.
+This procedure is often a successful means to alleviate neck or back pain without requiring a traditional open discectomy and because of its less invasive nature, it generally requires less recovery and hospitalization than an open discectomy.
 Read the following article to learn more about a microdiscectomy and the minimally invasive alternatives available at Laser Spine Institute.

 The main causes of neck and back pain

-Minimally invasive approach
+Minimally invasive alternative to microdiscectomy